Engage your community, students, and parents in scientific thinking

 Alief ISD was founded in 1917 and is located in southwest Houston, an urban community with thriving businesses, active churches, and a variety of recreational facilities.
 An exemplary education is provided for students in prekindergarten through grade twelve.
 The district offers a wide range of educational opportunities in academics, the arts, and career and technology education.
 Special education, gifted/talented, English as a second language (ESL), and an English-Spanish bilingual program are among the support strands available.
 Alief is the most ethnically diverse of school districts of comparable size in Texas.
 Virtually every culture of the modern world is represented in its 47,000 student enrollment; more than 80 languages and dialects are spoken.
 Guest speakers, culture clubs, and ethnic fairs help promote multicultural appreciation.

-Southwest Schools, Texas
+Southwest Schools, Houston, Texas

 Southwest Schools is a choice-based Texas education district, opened in 1999, with an understanding that true learning is not based on standardized testing or college entrance, but on offering a fulfilling educational experience that can be adjusted for each student.